neelsg/lithium/docs/spec.md

         escape characters such as \\ or \n have no meaning within a string literal.
 Indicators for comments such as // and /* are also just treated as part of the raw text rather than as actual comments in the code.

+    //This will include the full text of the file in the literal at compile time string.embed "./MyTextFile.txt"

+    /*
+       This will run `web.css.validate(string) error` first to check if "./style.css" contains a valid stylesheet.
+If it does not, the compiler will throw an error.
+    */
+    string.embed web.css "./style.css"

 ## Constants